Gatot Soebroto Army Hospital: Dutch Colonial period

 The militarization of the medicine service occurred for almost a century.
 In 1911, a civil health service was founded and in 1919, the Centrale Burgelijke Ziekeninrichting (CBZ), the Central Civil Hospital of Batavia, was established (the hospital is now the Cipto Mangunkusumo Hospital).
 The old building of the military hospital that is still preserved is currently used as a pharmacy for the RSPAD Gatot Subroto.

-Japanese occupation and Indonesian revolution

-On 8 March 1942, the KNIL under the leadership of Hein ter Poorten surrendered to the Japanese army under the leadership of Hitoshi Imamura.
-The military hospital was managed by Imperial Japanese Army as military leader of Java and known as (陸軍病院, Rikugun Byōin).

-On 15 August 1945, the Japanese was forced to surrender by the Allies.
-Sukarno, on 17 August 1945, proclaimed the independence of Indonesia around the archipelago.
-At that time, the world, especially the Netherlands, has not recognized the independence.
-The governorship of Indonesia was transferred to Yogyakarta and the Rikugun Byoin was re-managed by KNIL and converted into Militair Geneeskundige Dienst, "Army's Department of Medicine Hospital", more popularly known as Leger Hospitaal Batavia, located in Hospitaal Weg, now Jalan Dr. Abdul Rahman Saleh.